ucan-wg/invocation/README.md

 ### 3.1.2 Proofs

-The `prf` field MUST contain CIDs pointing to the UCANs that provide the authority to run these actions.
+The `prf` field MUST contain CIDs pointing to the UCANs that provide the authority to run these tasks.
 The elements of this array MUST be sorted in ascending numeric order.
 Restricting the outmost UCANs to only the authority required for the current invocation is RECOMMENDED.

 ### 3.1.3 Run Capabilities

-The `run` field MUST reference the actions contained in the UCAN are to be run during the invocation.
-To run all actions in the underlying UCAN, the `"*"` value MUST be used.
-If only specific actions (or [pipelines](#5-promise-pipelining)) are intended to be run, then they MUST be prefixed with an arbitrary label and treated as a UCAN attenuation: all actions MUST be backed by a matching capability of equal or greater authority.
+The `run` field MUST reference the tasks contained in the UCAN are to be run during the invocation.
+To run all tasks in the underlying UCAN, the `"*"` value MUST be used.
+If only specific tasks (or [pipelines](#5-promise-pipelining)) are intended to be run, then they MUST be prefixed with an arbitrary label and treated as a UCAN attenuation: all tasks MUST be backed by a matching capability of equal or greater authority.

 #### 3.1.3.1 Promises

 The only difference from general capabilities is that [promises](#5-promise-pipelining) MAY also be used as inputs to attenuated fields.

-If a capability input has the key `"_"` and the value is a promise, the input MUST be discarded and only used for determining sequencing actions.
+If a capability input has the key `"_"` and the value is a promise, the input MUST be discarded and only used for determining sequencing tasks.

 ### 3.1.4 Nonce